U.S. Route 395 in California: Future

 Currently US 395 runs as a surface street through most of the cities and towns it serves.
 However, numerous proposals for bypasses of several of the towns along the route have been proposed, with varying degrees of progress since first proposal.
 Proposals with no current construction include longstanding proposals to bypass Bishop, and a freeway bypass of the current surface route through Adelanto, Victorville, and Hesperia.

-In 2022 construction began on a bypass of Olancha and Cartago, which has been controversial as most residents preferred improving the existing route.
-Once finished, the northern portion, through Cartago, is proposed to become a county route.
-While the southern portion, through Olancha, would be become an extension of SR 190.
+In 2022, construction began on a bypass of Olancha and Cartago, which has been controversial as most residents preferred improving the existing route.
+Once finished, the northern portion, through Cartago, is proposed to become a county route while the southern portion, through Olancha, would become an extension of SR 190.
+Southbound traffic was shifted onto the bypass on October 7, 2024, while northbound traffic was shifted onto the bypass on November 19, 2024.
+SR 190's new connection with the bypass southeast of Olancha opened to traffic on December 19, 2024.
+Construction on the bypass will be completed sometime in 2025.

-With the fast growth of the Victorville area Caltrans and the county governments have noted a dramatic increase in congestion and accidents along the route.
-While short term fixes are in progress to increase capacity the governments note the numerous fixes already implimented along US 395 have failed to reduce congestion or increase safety and a freeway bypass is likely needed.
+With the fast growth of the Victorville area, Caltrans and the county governments have noted a dramatic increase in congestion and accidents along the route.
+While short-term fixes are in progress to increase capacity, the governments note the numerous fixes already implemented along US 395 have failed to reduce congestion or increase safety and a freeway bypass is likely needed.
 The frustration over a lack of progress on a freeway bypass of the Victorville area has led to community protests and petitions to accelerate progress for a freeway alignment of US 395.

 Major intersections

+Ridgecrest business loop

+U.S. Route 395 Business (US 395 Bus.) is a business route of US 395 in Ridgecrest.
+It provides access to Ridgecrest as China Lake Boulevard and Inyokern Road.
+Part of the route is concurrent with State Route 178.